 Skip to content

-2. Frontend Implementation: Updating JavaScript components to correctly handle page state when a page is restored from the cache.
+2. Frontend Implementation: Add pageshow event listeners to JavaScript components that need to reset state or refresh data when a page is restored from cache

 diff --git a/etc/varnish4.vcl b/etc/varnish4.vcl